MaterializeInc/materialize/doc/developer/design/20220516_transactional_consistency.md

 - [X] With strict increases for writes following reads: the global timestamp explicitly increases after all writes ( See [Group Commit/Write Coalesce](#Group Commit/Write Coalesce)).
-- [X] Each timestamp is assigned to an event at some real-time moment within the event's bounds: For any two events e1 and e2, if e2 starts after e1 finished, then e2's timestamp will be larger or equal timestamp than e1's timestamp.
+- [X] Each timestamp is assigned to an event at some real-time moment within the event's bounds: For any two events e1 and e2, if e2 starts after e1 finished, then e2's timestamp will be larger or equal timestamp to e1's timestamp.
 - [X] Each timestamp transition is made durable before any subsequent response is issued: writes wait for an `append` command to be processed before returning a response to the client.
     - NOTE: There is ongoing work to ensure that an `append` command doesn't return until it is durable.